-6. Retaliation
+5. Retaliation

-Retaliation is strictly prohibited against a person who files a complaint of discrimination or harassment in good faith, assists someone in reporting a complaint, or participated in any manner in an investigation.
-Retaliation is defined as any intentional, adverse action taken by a responding individual or allied third party, absent legitimate nondiscriminatory purposes, against a participant [or supporter of a participant] in a conduct process, civil rights grievance proceeding, or other protected activity.
+Retaliation is strictly prohibited against a person who files a complaint of discrimination or harassment in good faith, assists someone in reporting a complaint, or participates in any manner in an investigation.
+Retaliation is defined as any intentional, adverse action taken by an individual or allied third party, absent legitimate nondiscriminatory purposes, against a participant [or supporter of a participant] in a conduct process, civil rights grievance proceeding, or other protected activity.

-7. Confidentiality
+6. Confidentiality